Should I go to urgent care or the Emergency Room?

 Knowledge is power.
 Help your employees save money, be well and stay safe with an understanding of emergency rooms, urgent care facilities and telemedicine options.

 - Cost: The cost of an emergency room visit varies based on a number of factors, including whether or not you have insurance.
 That said, the cost can often be surprising.
 On average, a typical co-pay for emergency room services is $50-$100.
-Without or without health insurance, an ER visit can cost anywhere from $150 to several thousand dollars.
+With or without health insurance, an ER visit can cost anywhere from $150 to several thousand dollars.
 An ambulance ride may cost $1,000 or more.

 - Convenience: In emergency or life-threatening situations, a visit to the ER is always the best option, regardless of price or geographic location.